Babauskis/ruby-capybara/README.md

-# capybara-workshop
+# 1a.lv automation
-Internal workshop repo
+Internal interview